SK53/indicia-docs/developing/data-model.rst

 queries more complex with multiple joins required to bring in all the tables required for the output of a query and in some cases the additional joins required can reduce the performance of queries.
-For  example, to provide the basic "what, where, when and who" of a biological record you need  something akin to the following SQL:
+For  example, to provide the basic "what, where, when and who" of a set of biological records from the last week's input you need  something akin to the following SQL:

 .. code-block:: sql